frpboy/sahakar-accounts/USER_ACCOUNT_SETUP.md

     WHEN 'paymentstarlexpmna@gmail.com' THEN 'HO Accountant'
     WHEN 'manager.test@sahakar.com' THEN 'Test Manager'
+    WHEN 'staff.test@sahakar.com' THEN 'Test Staff'
-    WHEN 'staff.test@sahakar.com' THEN 'Test Staff' END as name,
+    WHEN 'auditor.test@sahakar.com' THEN 'Test Auditor' END as name,
   CASE au.email
     WHEN 'frpboy12@gmail.com' THEN 'superadmin'
     WHEN 'paymentstarlexpmna@gmail.com' THEN 'ho_accountant'
     WHEN 'manager.test@sahakar.com' THEN 'outlet_manager'
     WHEN 'staff.test@sahakar.com' THEN 'outlet_staff'
+    WHEN 'auditor.test@sahakar.com' THEN 'auditor'
   END as role,
   CASE au.email
-    WHEN 'manager.test@sahakar.com' THEN (SELECT id FROM main_outlet) WHEN 'staff.test@sahakar.com' THEN (SELECT id FROM main_outlet) ELSE NULL
+    WHEN 'manager.test@sahakar.com' THEN (SELECT id FROM main_outlet) WHEN 'staff.test@sahakar.com' THEN (SELECT id FROM main_outlet) WHEN 'auditor.test@sahakar.com' THEN NULL -- Auditors don't belong to a specific outlet ELSE NULL
   END as outlet_id
 FROM auth_users au